- Product Reviews

 1. Sprinkle about 1/8 teaspoon of powder in the center of the dull etched area.

-2. Using a spray bottle with water, mist the powder to dampen.
+2. Using a spray bottle with water, mist the powder to dampen it.
 Or sprinkle with water from a cup.
 It should be a wet paste consistency but not runny.

-3. Rub in a circular fashion with a soft moist cloth until the area and paste is dry.
+3. Rub in a circular fashion with a soft, moist cloth until the area and paste are dry.
 This usually occurs in about 20 - 60 seconds.

 4. Mist the area again with water and, using the same cloth with paste residue, rub in circles with light to medium pressure.
 Then vigorously rub back and forth with more pressure until the surface is dry and shiny.
 This second polishing will help blend the shine.

-5. Immediately neutralize the paste and clean the area with a stone cleaner like this Recommended Stone Cleaner.
+5. Immediately neutralize the paste and clean the area with a stone cleaner like this Granite & Marble Cleaning Spray.

-9. Repeat this process as many times as needed until you restore the shine and blend with the rest of the surface.
+8. Repeat this process as many times as needed until you restore the shine and blend it with the rest of the surface.